Alexandr-Safariantc/product_assistant/README.md

 </details>

 ## Features
-- Addind your fantastic recipes to feed and show them for other users.
+- Adding your fantastic recipes to feed and show them for other users.
 - Editing post with your recipe if you want to make it perfect.
 - Watching other users' recipes and adding them to your favorites.
 - Following to authors which you like and watching their new recipes first.